yanatan16/sicp-club/ch4/outline.md

 Finally, we reach the climax of the book: writing a Scheme Interpreter.
 I suggest starting from the metacircular evaluator given on the book's [website](http://mitpress.mit.edu/sicp/code/index.html), which I've renamed to [`mceval-base.scm`](https://github.com/yanatan16/sicp-club/blob/master/ch4/mceval-base.scm).

+This chapter contains 4 sections.
+Read through 4.1, then pick one of 4.2 - 4.4 to read.
+Then pick one of any of the sections to do some exercise from.
+Take the code from the site and modify it accordingly.
+I'd suggest everyone pick one they want to work on and talk about the challenges at our meetup!

 ## 4.1 Metacircular Evaluator

 This section details each part of the evaluator.
 The fun of these exercises is extending the evaluator.
 Starting from the base evaluator (`mceval-base.scm`), pick a few of the mentioned exercises and implement them.